isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/apex-licence.md

 ## How to Apply?

 Please email Customs_Schemes@customs.gov.sg if you are interested in applying for an Apex Licence.

-For urgent scheme-related matters, please contact us via our hotlines (8922 0485, 8922 5130 or 8779 0918) during our operating hours from 8am to 6pm, Mondays to Fridays, except on public holidays.
-Please note that the hotline (6251 3027) is temporarily not in use.

 ## Application for Changes to Schemes for Existing Licensees